 Fortuna releases its position statement on Global Industry Standard on Tailings Management

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) is pleased to announce that it has published its Global Industry Standard on Tailings Management (GISTM) position statement, which articulates Fortuna’s approach to tailings management along with its implementation commitments.
-The GISTM position statement can be found on the Company’s website.
+VANCOUVER, British Columbia, Dec.
+21, 2022 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. FSM FVI is pleased to announce that it has published its Global Industry Standard on Tailings Management (GISTM) position statement, which articulates Fortuna's approach to tailings management along with its implementation commitments.
+The GISTM position statement can be found on the Company's website.

 Jorge A. Ganoza, President and CEO, commented, "Our commitment to generate shared value over the long-term for our stakeholders involves adapting strategically our business practices and standards, enabling us to better cope with risks, opportunities and expectations in business relationships."
 Mr. Ganoza added, "At Fortuna, we consider tailings management to be paramount to responsible mining and the adoption of GISTM allows us to refine our approach to safe tailings management and a way to ensure operational excellence."